 Though we rarely think about it, we are surrounded by fungi.
 They decompose our dead organisms, brew our beer and help produce antibiotics.
 But some are not so helpful—for example, Coccidioides immitis, the fungus that found its way into our dog Hunter.

-Coccidiodomycosis is the medical term for the systemic infection caused by this fungus; the more common name is valley fever, or desert rheumatism.
+Coccidiodomycosis is the medical term for the systemic infection caused by the fungus Coccidioides immitis; the more common name is valley fever in dogs, or desert rheumatism.
 The southwestern United States—from California to central Texas and into Mexico, particularly in the ecological niche known as the Lower Sonoran life zone—provides the fungus with the conditions it needs to survive.
 It grows several inches deep in the soil and spreads with the help of burrowing rodents.
 Add some wet weather, wind and dust storms, and this filamentous mold can travel great distances, right into some unsuspecting vertebrate’s lungs or open wound.

 GET THE BARK IN YOUR INBOX!